To support us through one of our fundraisers, scroll down to “Current events”.

 Running a sponsored event

-If you decide you would like to raise some money for LDA through a sponsored event, we can help you to create a page on the MyDonate website.
+If you decide you would like to raise some money for LDA through a sponsored event, we can help you to create a fundraising page on Virgin MoneyGiving linked to LDA.

-There is a special form for collecting money if you want to do it in person which will enable us to collect Gift Aid on qualifying donations.
-You can use this instead of, or as well as, the MyDonate website.
+If you want to collect money in person, perhaps from people who don’t use websites, there is a special form for this which will enable us to collect Gift Aid on qualifying donations.
+You can use this instead of, or as well as, the Virgin MoneyGiving website.

 Download Sponsorship Gift Aid Declaration form.

-We can also publicise your event here on our website, and on our Twitter and Facebook pages.
-Our PR team can also help you with contacting local press.
+We can also publicise your event here on our website, and on our Twitter and Facebook pages, and we can help you with contacting local press.

 If you would like to raise money for LDA please contact our fundraising email address